six3oo/pi7600-gps/README.md

-# Pi7600: GPS-only SIM7600 client
+# pi7600-gps: GPS-only SIM7600 client

+Based on the original pi7600 by dazemc.
 [GitHub Repository](https://github.com/dazemc/pi7600)

 ## Overview

-This submodule has been intentionally stripped down to one purpose: query and return GNSS/GPS information from a Waveshare SIM7600 HAT using AT commands.
+This repo is intended to be used as a submodule, and as such has been intentionally stripped down to one purpose: query and return GNSS/GPS information from a Waveshare SIM7600 HAT using AT commands.

 ## Features